Androoha1/Commandeer/README.md

 # Commandeer

-A fluent PHP library for building and executing shell commands programmatically, for taking them under control, or in other words - commandeer them.
+A fluent PHP API for building and executing shell commands programmatically, for taking them under control, or in other words - commandeer them.

 ## Installation

+Install it into your project with composer:
 ```bash
 composer require posternak/commandeer
 ```

-Requires PHP 8.1 or higher.

 ## Overview